Quotations and Allusions in

 compiled by Arend Smilde

-Like most of C. S. Lewis’s books, The Problem of Pain (1940) is full of unreferenced allusions to a great variety of writers.
-Alhough it is perhaps never vitally important to identify and explore Lewis’s sources, doing so often proves to be a rewarding enterprise.
-Listed below are most of the book’s explicit references (usually quotations) and many implicit ones (allusions ranging from the very obvious to the fairly mysterious), each followed by the fullest possible statement of the source in question.
+Like most of C. S. Lewis’s books, The Problem of Pain (1940) is full of unreferenced allusions to an enormous range of writers and writings ancient and modern.
+While it is perhaps never vitally important to identify and explore Lewis’s sources, doing so often proves to be a rewarding enterprise.
+Listed below are most of the book’s explicit references (usually quotations) and many implicit ones (allusions ranging from the quite obvious to the fairly mysterious), each followed by the fullest possible statement of the source in question.

-Many items also feature longer or shorter notes highlighting the relevance of Lewis’s quotation or allusion for the point at issue, and occasionally questioning that relevance.
+Many items also feature longer or shorter notes highlighting the relevance of Lewis’s quotation or allusion for the point at issue, and occasionally, as the case may be, questioning that relevance.

-In addition, notes are given on some words, phrases and passages which are not quotations or allusions but nevertheless seemed to call for the same sort of treatment.
+In addition, notes are given on some words, phrases and passages which are not quotations or allusions but nevertheless seemed to call for similar treatment.
 These include echoes from Lewis’s own earlier and later writings: usually later, since The Problem of Pain appeared early in his writing career.

 References to paragraphs in the book appear in the format “VI·2” for “chapter VI, second paragraph”.
 References to the three volumes of Lewis’s Collected Letters, published in 2000-2006, appear as CL1, CL2 and CL3.